-Nurses are often seen as generic nurturers, bustling middle-aged women in a white uniform constantly carrying around fresh sheets or fluffy pillows.
-We’re often confused with nannies or therapists.
-In reality, nurses are scientists with an in-depth knowledge of human anatomy and physiology, the latest in medical technology, and the most recent research into diseases and treatments.
-So while many consider us to be glorified babysitters, the truth is that we have incredible knowledge and skills relating to human health.
-Because of this high standard of excellence and ability, it is absolutely crucial that we work according to the latest in evidence-based practice.
-If you aren’t sure exactly what this entails, keep reading for a brief breakdown of evidence-based practice in nursing.
+When thinking about nurses, most picture nurturing, bustling middle-aged women in a white uniform constantly carrying around fresh sheets or fluffy pillows.
+Nurses are often thought of “assistants” or “helpers” for physicians.
+In reality, nurses are professionals with an in-depth, scientific knowledge of human anatomy and physiology, the latest in medical technology, and the most recent research into diseases and treatments.
+The nursing professional also has its own unique body of scientific knowledge.
+So, while many consider nurses to be glorified assistants, the truth is that nurses have incredible knowledge and skills relating to human health.
+Because of this high standard of excellence and ability, it is absolutely crucial that nursing care is founded in the latest in evidence-based practice.
+If you are not sure exactly what this entails, keep reading for a brief overview what of evidence-based practice in nursing entails.

 What is Evidence-Based Practice?